Question for SU(5) x SU(5) string unification: Unification with Adjoint representations

 \subsection{Model}

-Some years ago the study of adjoint fermionic content was proposed to correct the unification constraints by light fermionic triplets and correctly describe the neutrino mass with a mixed type I+III seesaw~\cite{Bajc:2006ia}.
-Indeed, many works and several applications have been considered in the unification direction of Adjoint $\mathsf{SU(5)_{L}}$~\cite{Dorsner:2006fx,Perez:2007rm}, as the seesaw for the neutrinos~\cite{Bajc:2007zf} and also with the use of family symmetries with SUSY~\cite{Cooper:2010ik}.
-In this section we will briefly introduce this theory in a appropriate way and we show how this type of theory can help the string unification with significant modifications only in the $f_{w}$ and $f_{s}$ functions.
-The main modification in this scenario is due to the introduction of a fermionic adjoint multiplet in the representation $(24,1)$ of $\mathsf{SU(5)\times SU(5)}$, which belongs to $\mathsf{SU(5)_L}$, at low energies.
-To avoid proton decay problems, only the vanishing hypercharge sector, namely $ \Sigma _{3}$ and $\Sigma _{8}$, can be lowered below unification scale, or more generally speaking, at the minimal critical mass which induces proton decay.
-Further to the fermion sector, we can use also the scalar that can have similarly their $\Sigma _{3}$ and $\Sigma _{8}$ components below unification.
-The decrease of Adjoint components, specially both $\Sigma _{3}$ 's scalar and fermionic, are possible in many kinds of Adjoint $\mathsf{SU(5)}$ below TeV scale~\cite{Bajc:2007zf} with a proton lifetime in according to experiments while the neutral component of fermionic $\Sigma _{3}$ could also be a candidate to the Cold Dark Matter~\cite{Perez:2008ry}.
+The study of adjoint fermionic content was proposed to correct the unification by the inclusion of light fermionic triplets and it is known that it correctly accommodates the neutrino mass with a mixed type I+III seesaw mechanism~\cite{Bajc:2006ia}.
+Indeed, many works and several applications have been considered in Adjoint $\mathsf{SU(5)_{L}}$~\cite{Dorsner:2006fx,Perez:2007rm}, as the seesaw mechanism to neutrinos~\cite{Bajc:2007zf} or the use of family symmetry with SUSY~\cite{Cooper:2010ik}.
+In this section we will briefly introduce the string unification using this setup.